Jitra: History

 During World War II, when the Japanese attacked Malaya, Jitra was on the one of main lines of defence set up by the British.
 One of the fiercest battles during the British defence of Malaya were fought here.

 Notable natives

-Antara orang yang terkenal di Jitra adalah Mohd Johari Baharum (bekas Timbalan Menteri Dalam Negeri) Wan Iskandar Azam Rocky (5 kali Kejuaraan Golf Amatur ASEAN), Azrul dan Nidzom (pengerusi dan Ketua Pegawai Eksekutif Bahagia Holdings) dan Muhamad Aiman Remy Shahar (pengamal dan pakar IT dari Taman Tunku Sarina 2).
+Among the notable natives of Jitra are Mohammed Johari Baharum (former Deputy Home Minister), Wan Iskandar Azam Rocky (5-time amateur ASEAN golf champion), Azrul dan Nidzom (chairman and CEO of Bahagia Holdings) and Muhamad Aiman Remy Shahar (an IT specialist from Taman Tunku Sarina 2).